higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 ```
 :::

-Remember that UNIX started out as an operating system for terminals, and knowing who was logged in was a helpful thing.
+Remember that UNIX started out as an operating system for terminals, and knowing who was logged in was a helpful thing, especially if the person logged in was being charged for mainframe time by the minute.
 <br><br>
 You can string together two commands with a semicolon between them. <br>